An official website of the United States government

 External Communication of Information

 Regulatory Agencies - The Environmental Management Division Director has authorized Environmental Program Managers to contact the regulatory agencies as needed.
 With the ever-changing flexibility and diversification of electronic media, Program Managers maintain individual pertinent documentation within their own email and telephone logs as appropriate.
-All communications with regulators that requires action is recorded by one or both parties using one of the electronic forms of communication mentioned above.
 If the communication notification relates to an enforcement action, EMD staff will follow the procedure established in MCO 5090.2 (JUN 2018).

 Non-regulatory External Parties - Inquiries and communications concerning the MCAS’s EMS and/or environmental performance are directed to EMS Team, the EMD staff, or other cognoscente staff for determination of an appropriate response.
 Based on the circumstances of the communication received, the EMS Team or other appropriate staff will determine the best course of action and notify the EMD Director.
 The EMD Director will direct action, as appropriate; recording relevant information in email or telephone logs as appropriate.
 With the exception of regulatory agencies, the Public Affairs Office will often select the most appropriate method to communicate with external stakeholders and interested parties.

 As a standard of business practice, any communication with external parties other than regulatory agencies, is made between the program manager and the interested party with a courtesy copy (cc) to the EMD department heads as appropriate.
 All documentation of conversations with these interested parties is maintained by the appropriate person (Program Manager, SME, EMD Dept Head, etc.) within the department.
 The EMD Director maintains copies of all communications from external parties, other than regulators, on environmental matters as needed.
-All non-written communications from external parties are documented using phone logs or other appropriate means by the individual receiving the communication.
 All records of external communications are maintained in accordance with the Control of Records EMS Element 15 (scroll down to EMS Element 15).

 Outreach to Interested Parties